Infrastructure/GitLab

 Now it's time to compile and run the software to make sure that the Merge Request does what it says it does and doesn't cause any regressions!
 Compile the patched source code:

-Those arguments will tell kdesrc-build to not update the source code and to not build any dependencies.
+Those arguments will tell kde-builder to not update the source code and to not build any dependencies.

 If it didn't compile, that's reason alone to reject the Merge Request!
 Go to the web page for the Merge Request and report your findings.